fsprojects/awesome-fsharp/README.md

 ## Data Science
  * [FsLab](https://fslab.org/) - FsLab is a collection of libraries for data-science.
 It provides a rapid development envi­ronment that lets you write advanced analysis with few lines of production-quality code.
 [Apache 2.0]
  * [Math.NET](http://numerics.mathdotnet.com/) - Math.NET Numerics aims to provide methods and algorithms for numerical computations in science, engineering and every day use.
 F# specific bindings available.
+[MIT]
  * [SIMDArray](https://github.com/jackmott/SIMDArray) - SIMD enhanced Array extensions for faster computation.
+[MIT]

 ## Development Tools

 ### IDE